rohithegde/rohithegde.github.com/_posts/2023-06-16-aws-solutions-architect-associate-certificate.md

 ## Background

 > “Surpass your limits.
-The path will open up for you" - Yami Sukehiro from the Black Clover anime.
+The path will open up for you" - Yami Sukehiro from the anime "Black Clover".

 I have been working on Azure cloud infrastructure for the past 3 years which enabled me to go really deep into it.
 Azure certs allowed me to explore further.
 I am now interested in refreshing my past experience with the other 2 major clouds.
 Certifications in them seems to be the logical next step of my journey :smile:.